Newborn care in the delivery room

 Each category is given a score ranging from 0-2.
 The numbers are then added up for a final score.
 Babies who receive an Apgar score of 7 or more probably have come through delivery with flying colors and are in good condition.
 Those with lower scores may need extra watching or special care, though most will do fine.

 Your baby’s eyes will be treated with medicated drops or ointment.
-This protects her eyes from bacterial infections that can be contracted during delivery.
+This protects her eyes from bacterial infections that can a baby can get during delivery.

 Your baby’s heel will be pricked to obtain a few drops of blood.
 This blood sample will be used to screen for genetic and biochemical disorders.
 These birth defects may not be obvious at first in a baby.
 But, unless detected and treated early, they can cause physical problems, intellectual disabilities and, in some cases, death.
 Most babies receive a clean bill of health.